 An exciting feature that I have discovered while testing the proxies: if you have a Chrome browser open and you set up a proxy for Edge, Chrome will not use the proxy.
 But if you open a new Chrome window, then the proxy settings will be applied.
 Good to know!

-It is easy to setup a proxy on Microsoft Edge, but you may be aware of that other apps also use the proxy.
+It is easy to set up a proxy on Microsoft Edge, but you may be aware that other apps also use the proxy.
 Enjoy!